machinexa2/XSSTerminal/README.md

 1. Golang version is in development so is python3.
 May encounter bugs
 2. DOM XSS soon coming (not sure if that could be implemented)
 3. Session saving and restoring from file hasnt been implemented in go version and python3 version, POST parameter isnt avialable for now!
+4. Not a tool for detecting XSS, just for bypassing WAFs and developing payloads